kpm/turicreate-image/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/kristianp/turicreate?style=for-the-badge)
 [![](https://images.microbadger.com/badges/image/kristianp/turicreate.svg)](https://microbadger.com/images/kristianp/turicreate "Get your own image badge on microbadger.com")

 This is a fork of https://github.com/houtzager/turicreate-image .
-This fork is based on Ubuntu 18.04, and runs on python3, without any virtualenv, so remember to use python3 and pip3 in commands.
+This fork is based on Ubuntu 18.04, and runs on python3, without any virtualenv, so remember to use python3 and pip3 in commands to make use of python 3.
+Just running python will get you python2.

 This repository contains a Docker image for running Turi Create scripts.
 This fork also contains jupyterlab notebook, so turicreate can be used in a jupyter notebook.